Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/raphael-the-painter-of...-sex.md

 After his death on April 6, 1520, Raphael was buried with full honors in the Roman Pantheon, resting next to a stele dedicated to him by his friend Pietro Bembo: "Here lies Raphael, who while he lived made nature fear to be overcome by him and who, when he died, feared to die with him."

+If you would like to know more about Raphael and his work, technical characteristics, information about Renaissance artists and, above all, information about the greatest works of art that are housed in the Prado Museum, we recommend ["The Prado Art Guide" already available on Amazon by clicking here.](https://www.amazon.es/Prado-Art-Guide-Amazing-Museums/dp/8418943556/)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/YHTncinyS70" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>